MEMBERS

 Associate Professor Sergiy Klymchuk (mathematics education), Director

-Sergiy Klymchuk is an Associate Professor of Mathematics in the School of Computer and Mathematical Sciences and the Foundation Director of the STEM Tertiary Education Centre.
-He has 33 years' experience in teaching university mathematics in different countries.
-His PhD (1988) was in differential equations and recent research interests are in mathematics education.
-He is an author of more than 200 publications including the Counterexamples in Calculus book that received an Outstanding Academic Title Award from the Choice magazine of the American Library Association in 2010, Paradoxes and Sophisms in Calculus book that made the cover of the 2014 Publications Catalogue of the Mathematical Association of America, and internationally acclaimed book on popular mathematics Money Puzzles that has been published in 9 countries.
-Sergiy is a Fellow of the Institute of Mathematics and its Applications (IMA) based in the UK, a member of the Royal Society of New Zealand and several international organisations on mathematics education.
-He was a Visiting Associate Professor of the German Academic Exchange Services (DAAD) at Wismar University, Germany in 2006.
-He was a recipient of the AUT Vice Chancellor's Award for Academic Excellence in Teaching in 2012.
-He is originally from Ukraine.
-He has been living in New Zealand since 1996.
+Sergiy Klymchuk is an Associate Professor of Mathematics at the School of Engineering, Computer and Mathematical Sciences and the Foundation Director of the STEM Tertiary Education Centre (STEM-TEC).
+He has been teaching university mathematics since 1980.
+He joined AUT in 2000.
+His PhD (1988) was in differential equations and current research interests are in mathematics education.
+He is the author/co-author of more than 250 publications including the Counterexamples in Calculus book that received an Outstanding Academic Title Award from the Choice magazine of the American Library Association in 2010; Paradoxes and Sophisms in Calculus book that made the cover of the 2014 Publications Catalogue of the Mathematical Association of America; and the internationally acclaimed book on popular mathematics Money Puzzles: On Critical Thinking and Financial Literacy that has been published in 9 countries.
+During his time at AUT he received 30+ research and teaching grants and awards in mathematics education as Principal Investigator or Project Leader totalling $800,000 including $600,000 external.
+He is a Fellow of the Institute of Mathematics and its Applications based in the UK, a member of the Royal Society of New Zealand and several international organisations on mathematics education.

 Email: sergiy.klymchuk@aut.ac.nz